MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 - Additional resources: [Information and support for Azure Information Protection](information-support.md)

-**Microsoft Ignite 2017** has many sessions for Azure Information Protection that are available on demand.
+**Microsoft Ignite 2017** had many sessions for Azure Information Protection that are available on demand.
 For a summary of announcements that were made at this conference, see [What’s new in Azure Information Protection @ Ignite 2017](https://cloudblogs.microsoft.com/ENTERPRISEMOBILITY/2017/09/27/whats-new-in-azure-information-protection-ignite-2017/).

 You can [search and find](https://myignite.microsoft.com/videos?q=%2522azure%2520information%2520protection%2522) the sessions that are tagged for Azure Information Protection on the Ignite website.
 However, we recommend that you start with the following sessions: